 If you are a U.S. permanent resident, you don’t have to apply for a visa in order to visit Canada.
-Even if you hold a passport from a country whose citizens are required to present a visa to enter Canada, all you need is your green card or other evidence that can prove your U.S. permanent residence.
+Even if you hold a passport from a country whose citizens are required to present a visa to enter Canada, all you need is your green card, and Electronic Travel Authorization (eTA) if you’re flying to Canada.
+See updates below.

 Below is an excerpt from the Canadian immigration authority’s website with regard to Visitor Visa Exemptions: